dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 ## 1. How many Data Scientist jobs are there in a given city?

-One approach to see how many jobs a city has, you can do a [monster.com](www/monster.com) search.
-Data and scientist can be keywords in other jobs, but I really want to know how many jobs with the words "Data Scientist" in the title are posted in each city.
+One approach to see how many jobs a city has is search [monster.com](www/monster.com).
+"Data" and "scientist" can be keywords in other jobs, but I really want to know how many jobs with the words "Data Scientist" in the title are posted in each city.
 In this case for Portland, OR, I want a function that will return number 24.

 ![scrape_03](/images/scrape_03.PNG)